mmcdermott/running_literature_review/technical_components/argument_passing.md

   * Structured configs, are, I think, the full answer to replace my package.
 They let you use dataclasses to define configurations, and you can associate validation as well.

 I have one question left -- can you combine structured configurations and user-specified overwrite flat config files?
 [Here](https://hydra.cc/docs/tutorials/structured_config/intro) is where to look to find the answers.

+See https://github.com/mmcdermott/test_project_hydra_lightning_ax for a test project using Hydra